hamedkharazmi/Impact-Scope/README.md

 ---

-## Design principles
+## Design Philosophy

-- **Language-aware, not regex-based** – Uses ASTs instead of brittle text matching
-- **Incremental depth** – Starts shallow (depth=1) but scales naturally
-- **Explainable output** – Every result can be traced back to code and calls
-- **Tooling-friendly** – Intended to integrate with CI, code review, and developer workflows
+- **Determinism over magic**
+- **Static analysis first, AI second**
+- **Explainability over prediction**
+- **Project-level reasoning over file-level diffs**
+- **CLI and automation over GUI-heavy workflows**

+This approach mirrors how industrial Change Impact Analysis tools are built, while remaining lightweight and developer-friendly.

 ---

-## Roadmap / future work
+## Roadmap / Future Work

 ImpactScope is intentionally built as a foundation.
 Planned and possible extensions include:

-### Deeper impact analysis

-- More advanced multi-hop call propagation and pruning strategies
-- Smarter handling of utility/low-signal functions

-### Test impact analysis

-- Map impacted functions to relevant test files
-- Heuristic-based test selection (naming, paths, symbols)
-- Optional AST parsing of test code

-### CI & automation
+### Short-term / Near-term

+- Multi-file / cross-module graph merging
+- Noise reduction heuristics
-- Machine-readable JSON output
+- Structured JSON output for CI usage
-- GitHub/GitLab CI integration
-- Fail or warn on high-impact changes
+- Test impact heuristics

-### Visualization & UX
+### Medium-term

+- Lightweight requirement trace tags (e.g. comments in code)
 - Richer interactive call graphs and summaries
-- Impact summaries per commit and per file
 - Comparison of impact across commits

-### Language support

-- C++ (classes, methods, namespaces)
+### Long-term / Exploratory

+- AI-assisted explanations:
+  - Why a change is risky
+  - What reviewers should focus on
-- Other Tree-sitter–supported languages
+- Support for additional languages (e.g., C++)

 ---

-## Project status
+## Status

-ImpactScope is currently in **active development** and should be considered an evolving prototype.
-The focus so far has been on correctness, clarity, and architectural soundness rather than feature completeness.
+ImpactScope is currently a **working prototype** under active development.

+The focus so far has been on **correctness, clarity, and architectural soundness** rather than feature completeness.
+The goal is to evolve ImpactScope into a **portfolio-grade Change Impact Analysis tool** that demonstrates:

-Feedback, experimentation, and extension are encouraged.
+- Static analysis fundamentals
+- Call graph reasoning
+- Deterministic tooling design
+- Realistic CI and developer workflows

+---

+## Inspiration

+This project is inspired by **industrial Change Impact Analysis (CIA) tools** used in large-scale and safety-critical systems (e.g., certification-grade static analysis platforms), but is intentionally focused on **developer-first workflows, open tooling, and CI-friendly usage**.

+---

+## Disclaimer

+ImpactScope is not intended for certification or compliance use.
+It is a research and engineering project designed to explore *correct* approaches to change impact analysis.